jrasmusson/swiftui/Combine/GettingStarted/README.md

 }
 ```

+### Summary

 So that's as simple as Combine gets.

-### Summary

-So in summary:
+The important things to understand at this point are that:

 - Combine is a framework for processing events.
 - It leverages existing technologies like NotificationCenter, KVO and KVC to publish and send events.